habitat-sh/habitat/www/source/docs/share-packages-overview.html.md

 If the supervisor does not have the `core/postgresql` package in its local cache, it will contact the public depot, retrieve the latest version and the public key for the `core` origin, verify the cryptographic integrity of the package, and then start it.

-You may also supply a `--url` argument to the `hab start` command to instruct the supervisor to use either a different depot, or a materialized view in that depot for the purposes of continuous deployment:
+You may also supply a `--url` argument to the `hab start` command to instruct the supervisor to use either a different depot, or a materialized channel in that depot for the purposes of continuous deployment:

        hab start core/postgresql --url http://mydepot.example.com/v1/depot

 or

-       hab start core/postgresql --url http://mydepot.example.com/v1/depot/views/myview
+       hab start core/postgresql --url http://mydepot.example.com/v1/depot/channels/mychannel

 <hr>
 <ul class="main-content--link-nav">